capaj/be-pretty/README.md

 npm i be-pretty -g
 ```

-Requires that you have npm/yarn and `npx` globally available
+Requires that you have npm/yarn and `npx` globally available. be pretty defaults to running npm, but if there is `yarn.lock` file it will use `yarn`.

 ## Usage